- Radio hour

 The Business of Government – A range of voices from the Center, academe, and IBM business practitioners examine issues facing public managers as they work to accomplish their missions.
 The blog looks at the evolution of the Obama administration’s new transparency initiatives and the challenges of performance and collaboration in the workplace.

-Strategies to Cut Costs and Improve Performance – A variety of bloggers within IBM will provide specific strategies that federal agencies can undertake to achieve savings in operational functions.
-A brief description of each cost-saving strategy will be presented along with other helpful references such as case studies (in both the government and private sector), articles, and other web resources.
+Strategies to Cut Costs and Improve Performance – This archive includes a variety of bloggers within IBM that provided specific strategies that federal agencies could undertake to achieve savings in operational functions.
+A brief description of each cost-saving strategy is presented along with other helpful references such as case studies (in both the government and private sector), articles, and other web resources.

-Implementing Health Care Reform – Don Kettl, Dean of the School of Public Policy at the University of Maryland, began this blog to better understand how health care reform was to work.
+Implementing Health Care Reform – This archive includes the writings of Don Kettl, Dean of the School of Public Policy at the University of Maryland.
 Through this blog, Kettl and featured guests discussed emerging challenges such as enrolling some 16 million new Medicaid and SCHIP applicants, establishing state insurance exchanges, and finding enough doctors and nurses to meet the needs of a growing aging population.
 His first post was April 2010 and the last on our website was July 2012.
 Subsequent posts are located on the University of Maryland website.

-Implementation of the Recovery Act for State and Local Government, Cost Cutting, Education, and Performance – Katherine Barrett and Richard Greene began writing for the IBM Center for The Business of Government on their blog covering the Implementation of the Recovery Act.
+Implementation of the Recovery Act for State and Local Government, Cost Cutting, Education, and Performance – This archive includes the voices of Katherine Barrett and Richard Greene.
+They began writing for the IBM Center for The Business of Government on their blog covering the Implementation of the Recovery Act.
 Their first post was in March 2010 and the last of their almost 200 posts appeared in December 2010.
 Barrett and Greene also write about Performance and Cost Cutting measures in a column on our website.
 View their previous blog posts and columns.

 Our books explore new approaches to improving the effectiveness of government at the federal, state, and local levels.
 They provide cutting-edge knowledge to government leaders, academics, and students about the management of government in the 21st century.